A Comprehensive Guide to Puppy Proofing Your Home – A View Through Your Dog’s Eyes

 Cleaning up Feces

 Keeping your puppy’s environment clean is essential to their health and well-being.
-Puppy waste can contain bacteria and parasites that can cause serious health issues if ingested.
+If ingested, puppy waste can contain bacteria and parasites that can cause serious health issues.
 Therefore, it is essential to properly clean up after your puppy every day to prevent them from ingesting their waste products.
-Doing so will help keep them healthy and ensure that your home is free of unpleasant odours or messes.
+Doing so will help keep them healthy and ensure your home is free of odours or messes.

 Never Leave a Pup Outside Alone

 Taking care of a puppy is an important responsibility and requires much attention.
 With the help of supervision, you can ensure your pup stays safe and healthy as they grow.
-By watching them during their early years, you will be able to coach them, communicate with them, and safeguard them from potential danger.
+By watching them during their early years, you can coach them, communicate with them, and safeguard them from potential danger.
 Supervised outdoor activities are highly recommended during this time as they can help strengthen the bond between you and your pup while providing physical and mental stimulation.

 Owning and caring for a puppy can be an incredibly fulfilling experience, giving you lots of love, loyalty and joy in return.
 As a puppy parent, you must ensure your furry friend is safe and healthy.
-You must provide them with the necessary nutrition, exercise and love they need, as well as ensure their safety is not compromised.
+You must provide them with the necessary nutrition, exercise and love they need and ensure their safety is not compromised.
 With dedication and commitment to this role, puppies will bring immense joy into your life – making it worthwhile to take on this demanding yet rewarding task.